saadpasta/developerFolio/README.md

 ### To Change website content go to `/src/portfolio.js` & modify it as per your need.

-#### Using Emojis
+#### Using Emoji's

-For adding emoji 😃 into the texts in Portfolio.js, use the `emoji()` function and pass the text you need as an argument.
+For adding emoji 😃 into the texts in `Portfolio.js`, use the `emoji()` function and pass the text you need as an argument.
 This would help in keeping Emojis compatible across different browsers and platforms.

 ```javascript
 /* Change this file to get your Personal Porfolio */